 An enthusiast teacher, Dr. Scibelli is Faculty at the University of North Georgia for the violin and viola studio, music appreciation classes, and she is the Assistant Director of the UNG orchestra.
-She coached chamber music for the UGA Chamber Music Society and giving master classes, clinics, and performances at high schools, universities and music schools throughout the United States and Europe, including The University of Nevada-Las Vegas, The University of Georgia, Georgia Gwinett College, Berry College, Fort Lewis College, Mill Creek High School, Padre Annibale di Francia School in Monza, IT, Rodolfo Del Corona Music School in Livorno, IT, Clara Schumann Music School in Collesalvetti, IT, among others. during the summer, Dr. Scibelli teaches for the GT Oxford Summer Program with performances and lectures in the main European cities.
+She coached chamber music for the UGA Chamber Music Society and giving master classes, clinics, and performances at high schools, universities and music schools throughout the United States and Europe, including The University of Nevada-Las Vegas, The University of Georgia, Georgia Gwinett College, Berry College, Fort Lewis College, Mill Creek High School, among others.
+During the summer, Dr. Scibelli teaches for the GT Oxford Summer Program with performances and lectures in the main European cities.

 Dr. Scibelli graduated at age 18 from from the Conservatory L. Cherubini of Florence, and after it, she obtained a Master's Degree at the Conservatory A. Steffani of Castelfranco Veneto.
 She continued post-graduate studies with a Second Master of Musical Arts in violin performance and a Doctorate at the Hugh Hodgson School of Music at the University of Georgia.